carrot-foundation/methodology-rules/apps/methodologies/bold/rule-processors/mass/has-cdf/README.md

 ## 📄 Description

-Check if there is a CDF in the Document.
+Check that the mandatory 'report-type'='CDF' metadata exists, or that the absence of the document is justified.

 ## 📂 Implementation